nerdistry/EscrowWebApp/README.md

 ```

 > **Note**
+>
-⚠️ We are using testnets for this web application and for security reasons it is highly recommended you follow suit. ⚠️
+> ⚠️ We are using testnets for this web application, and for security reasons, it is highly recommended you follow suit. ⚠️
+>

-If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `node` from the command prompt.
+> If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `node` from the command prompt.
+>

-Check the above gif if you're stuck.
+> Check the above gif if you're stuck.

 ## Download